ox-it/wl-turnitin/readme.md

 The new TII LTI integration includes some new site properties needed for configuration.
 If they aren't added to the site the default value will be used:

-	* useContentReviewService : this property indicates whether we are using the TII integration or not Default value: false
+	* useContentReviewService : this site property indicates whether we are using the TII integration or not Default value: false

-	* useContentReviewLTIService : this property indicates whether we are using the new LTI TII integration or the old API Default value: false
+	* useContentReviewLTIService : this site property indicates whether we are using the new LTI TII integration or the old API Default value: false
+		Note: it will only be checked if the previous property is true

-	* useContentReviewDirectSubmission : this property indicates whether we are using the direct submission way or the Sakai submission method
+	* useContentReviewDirectSubmission : this site property indicates whether we are using the direct/external submission way or the Sakai submission method
 		Default value: false
+		Note: it will only be checked if the previous properties are true

 NOTE: This properties will be checked when using the ContentReviewSiteAdvisor as the SiteAdvisor implementation.

+For instance, if we want to set up a new site for using the new LTI integration we'd need these properties:

+	useContentReviewService = true
+	useContentReviewLTIService = true

 TODO COMPLETE